Choose the Best Boston Massachusetts Car Accident Lawyer to Represent you in Connection with a Serious Accident.

 - Punitive Damages: Under General Laws c.
 229, § 2, punitive damages totaling $5,000 minimum when the death resulted from “the malicious, willful, wanton or reckless conduct or by the gross negligence of the defendant” can be recovered.
 However, this benchmark is quite hard for the plaintiff to attain.
 In order to demonstrate that the conduct was, in fact, malicious, willful, or wanton, the plaintiff has the burden of proving the defendant’s actions are beyond simply gross or culpable negligence, and that they amount to a quasi-criminal activity that was intentionally committed with the awareness it would likely result in severe injury.
 If the plaintiff is able to meet this burden of proof, then there is no cap placed on the damages that can be awarded.

-Teen Car Accidents
+Teen Car Accidents in Massachusetts

 According to the Centers for Disease Control and Prevention (“CDC”), motor vehicle accidents are the leading cause of death of teenagers in the United States.
 In 2010, seven teens between the ages of 16 and 19 died every day in car accidents.
 Of those injured and killed, boys are twice as likely to be injured or killed as girls.
 There is also a correlation between teen passengers and a higher rate of accidents.

 Because teenagers are inexperienced drivers, they tend to cause more car accidents because they are more likely to speed, underestimate a dangerous situation, not use a seat belt, and drive drunk or get in a vehicle with someone who has been drinking.